 Keys/TigerCards: Residents are responsible for the key(s) assigned to them at check-in.
 Report a broken, lost, or stolen key or TigerCard to the RA immediately.
 Lost or stolen cards should be reported immediately to the TigerCard staff to deactivate the card and to request a replacement card.
+Residents should request a temporary access card from the Area Office or their RA until they receive their new TigerCard.
+Temporary cards should be returned within 72 hours.
+If the resident does not return the card in this timeframe, a $15 fee will be added directly to the student account.
 If a resident loses their key or it is stolen, there is a $100 lock change fee billed directly to their student account.

 Room Security: Residents are advised to lock their room door anytime they are sleeping or away from the room.
 Immediately report lost keys to the RA or damaged lock mechanisms to Property Management.

 Report all suspected thefts to a Housing staff member (i.e., the RA on duty), and file a report with the Auburn Police: (334) 501-3100.
 Students are encouraged to check with their family’s insurance provider to determine if their homeowner’s/apartment dweller’s policy covers personal property.
 If this coverage is not provided, students are encouraged to purchase personal renters’ insurance.

 Suspicious Behavior: Do not allow any unknown person to enter the residence hall.
 Report suspicious behavior by calling 911 immediately.

 Severe Weather: Severe weather is a threat to campus and every resident needs to know how to respond.
 In Alabama, tornadoes can occur any time of the year, but peak in the spring – March through May – and again in November.